IcarusLivesHF/Atlas/README.md

 # PURPOSE OF LIBTRIM.BAT #

-    + Click and Drag your sketch onto `LibTrim.bat` to zip your sketch along with *only* the specified libraries used in the sketch.
+    + Click and Drag your sketch onto `LibTrim.bat` to zip your sketch project
+    + the libraries used inside `SKETCH.bat` will be zipped for you *automatically*